EMA-Wolf/EMA-Wolf/README.md

 ### About Me:
 I am a hardworking, enthusiastic, and dedicated Computer Science student with a passion for web development seeking opportunities to apply technical skills and contribute to innovative projects in a dynamic environment.

-Currently, I'm delving into the realms of decentralized finance (DeFi) and web3, where I'm actively engaged in crafting and analyzing smart contracts.
-During my leisure time, you'll find me honing my problem-solving skills on LeetCode and participating in CTF challenges.

 ### Social media: 📡
 You could reach out to me on my socials